 Low cost shuttle transfers.
 English speaking taxi drivers.
 Door to door service.

-If you find yourself near central Wenceslas Square on a cold or wet day, a trip to this huge toy store might brighten things up.
+If you find yourself near central Wenceslas Square on a cold or wet day, a trip to this toy store with lots of added attractions might brighten things up.

 8. Scatter some skittles